chainstack/docs/docs/platform/view-node-resources-allocation.md

 * Node — the CPU, memory, and storage allocated to your Binance Smart Chain node.

+Polygon PoS:

+* Node — the CPU, memory, and storage allocated to your Polygon PoS node.

 ::: tip See also

 * [View node logs](/platform/view-node-logs)